omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 >
 > In this structure, the `app` variable should be exported from the `app.js` file, and it should be imported in the `server.js` file.
 >
-> Note that the server file will also include database configurations, error handling stuff, and environment variables.
+> Note that the server file, in addition to the server configuaration, will also include database configurations, error handling stuff, and environment variables.
 Keep in mind that with this file structure, the entry point of our program execution will be the `server.js` file.
 So the script inserted into the `package.json` file would be updated to `nodemon server.js`.

 **`server.js`:**